margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Creative Writing - Gratitude List #
 ## Gratitude List ##
 * Grateful for the woman working at McDonald's.
 Grateful for the human connection.
 Grateful to pray for the whole world, and the whole country and wait patiently in the car
-* Grateful for the song by the Black Eyed Peas, asking "Where is the Love?".
+* Grateful for the song by the Black Eyed Peas, asking "Where is the Love?"
-* Grateful for the sound of the laundry machine.
+* Grateful for the sound of the laundry machine
-* Grateful that a story shared in a song can resonate with another individual who fits in with many other stories of people all around her.
+* Grateful that a story shared in a song can resonate with another individual who fits in with many other stories of people all around her
-* Grateful for a home someone architected at a schoolhouse on a farm.
+* Grateful for a home someone architected at a schoolhouse on a farm
-* Grateful for a woman in Barnes and Noble who has overcome challenges and looks dignified.
+* Grateful for a woman in Barnes and Noble who has overcome challenges and looks dignified
-* Grateful for the voice on the news, representing ethics and good judgment.
+* Grateful for the voice on the news, representing ethics and good judgment
+* Grateful for the song "One Tribe"
 * Grateful or the Soaps and Suds in Norfolk that serves the community
 * Grateful for friends who share news articles and support my spiritual growth
 * Grateful for self-assessment, honesty with myself about self-justification